 Teens & Adults

 It's never too late to learn to swim!
-Our instructors work with adults who have either never had the opportunity to learn how to swim or have had a lifelong fear of water.
-We offer two levels, Swim Basics for first timers and Swim Strokes for those maybe wanting to improve their own techniques for better exercise.
+Our instructors work with adults who have never had the opportunity to learn how to swim or have had a lifelong fear of water.
+We also offer levels for those maybe wanting to improve their own techniques for better exercise.

 In this class, children attend without their parents in the water to help boost confidence, and develop safe behavior around water.
 Classes focus on basic paddling, kicking, and pool safety, while increasing comfort levels, especially while putting mouth, face, and eyes into the water.